johmue/win-php-sdk-builder/README.md

     C:\> cd win-php-sdk-builder
     C:\win-php-sdk-builder> build-php-55-sdk.bat

-Open ```VS2012 x86 Native Tools Command Prompt``` (you will find it in the start menu group of VS Studio) and navigate to the former created
+The following commands must run within the ```VS2012 x86 Native Tools Command Prompt``` (you will find it in the start menu group of VS Studio).
+It will not work with the standard Windows CLI.

     C:\win-php-sdk-builder> compile-php-5.5.11-nts.bat